 The concept of environmental sustainability strives to draw these three aspects of our environment together to ensure that the needs of future generations can be guaranteed, while ensuring that the environment is safeguarded.

-This chapter is included for two reasons:
+This page is included for two reasons:

 - Farmers can get into trouble when they are not familiar with environmental issues.